Cooper Johns: Background

-Career

-2020
+NRL career

+2020–2022 (Storm)

-Johns made his first grade debut in round 15 of the 2020 NRL season for the Melbourne Storm against Parramatta which ended in a 14-0 loss at Western Sydney Stadium.
+Johns made his first grade debut in round 15 of the 2020 NRL season for the Melbourne Storm against Parramatta, which ended in a 14–0 loss at Western Sydney Stadium.
 He had his Melbourne jersey (cap number 204) presented to him by Craig Bellamy with his father Matty Johns and his mother present via zoom.

-2022

 Despite being released by Melbourne at the end of the 2022 NRL season, he was called up to the Italian national side for the 2021 Rugby League World Cup.
 Following his initial selection, Johns did not travel to the tournament.
 On 18 November, Johns signed a contract to join Manly-Warringah starting in 2023.

-2023
+2023 (Sea Eagles)

 In January, Johns signed a one-year deal with Manly-Warringah Sea Eagles under a train and trial contract.

 Johns made eight appearances for Manly in the 2023 NRL season as the club missed the finals.

 On 15 January 2024, Johns announced his immediate retirement live on radio.

+Post-NRL career

 He took up a position at KIIS 106.5 on The Kyle & Jackie O Show.